 The raw silk filament came to the Port Royal plant via the Pennsylvania Railroad.
 It arrived in 100 pound bales.
-After processing, the thrown thread was wound onto large wood spools and then shipped from the plant to another location for use in creating finished silk products.
+After processing, the thrown thread was wound onto large wood spools and then shipped from the plant to another location for use in creating silk fabric for finished silk products.

 Most of the raw silk came from Japan, with a lesser amount from China.
 When the United States declared war against Japan as a result of the attack at Pearl Harbor (Dec.
 7, 1941), the supply of raw silk was terminated.
 Thus by 1942 the mill ceased operation and the building remained dormant for a number of years thereafter.